justnazarko/agents-sdk/README.md

 };
 ```

+## 📚 Acknowledgements

+This implementation is inspired by Anthropic's article ["Building effective agents"](https://www.anthropic.com/research/building-effective-agents) and and re-engineered in C++ for real-time, usage on edge devices.

-## License
+## ⚖️ License

 This project is licensed under a proprietary License - see the [LICENSE](./LICENSE.md) file for details.

-## Acknowledgements

-This implementation began based on Anthropic's article ["Building effective agents"](https://www.anthropic.com/research/building-effective-agents) and frequently draws inspiration from their research and recommendations.